Would You Know How to Find Your Pet After Disaster Strikes?

 - Check with local veterinary practices

 It’s not uncommon for a pet to be injured during natural disasters.
-Rescuers who find an injured dog or cat may take him to a nearby veterinary clinic for medical treatment.
+Rescuers who find an injured dog or cat may take them to a nearby veterinary clinic for medical treatment.
 Veterinary professionals typically scan a found pet for a microchip, which can enable them to find you — assuming the microchip was registered and the contact information has been kept up-to-date.

 If your pet doesn’t have a microchip, a rabies tag can be used to help reunite you and your lost pet — assuming your pet is wearing a collar with the rabies tag attached.
 Rabies tags typically use a unique identification number and are inscribed with at least the phone number of the veterinary clinic where the rabies vaccine was administered.
 The clinic’s name and address may also be included on the tag.